Bping v1.2 (March 7, 2008)

 bping 192.168.1.1 -s -r

-Scans the network 192.168.1.X and shows whatever computers are giving replies, resolve the IP addresses to names whenever possible..
+Scans the network 192.168.1.X and shows whatever computers are giving replies, and resolve the IP addresses to hostnames whenever possible.
+I bolded this one since I like it so much.

 bping 192.168.1.1 -s -t=.02